whofferbert/talkdesk-ranges/README.md

 This tool aims to make it easier to deal with networking requirements where the soft phone traffic must be routed differently than the default traffic.

+Successful WWW calls are written to disk, for caching in case of trouble reaching pages in the future.

 # Automation

 Inside talkdesk_ranges.pl some urls and DNS records are defined: